conda/conda/docs/source/build_tutorials/app.rst

 Upload to Anaconda Cloud
 ------------------------

-Now you can upload the new local packages to Anaconda.org
+Now you can upload the new local packages to Anaconda Cloud.

-First login to Anaconda Cloud from your terminal application
+First login to Anaconda Cloud from your terminal application:

 .. code-block:: text